Week 22: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

-- CNN reported that classified documents reviewed by Democrats and Republicans on the House Intelligence Committee contradict Nunes’s and Trump’s claims that Susan Rice did anything unusual or illegal.
+- CNN reported that classified documents reviewed by Democrats and Republicans on the House Intelligence Committee contradict Nunes’ and Trump’s claims that Susan Rice did anything unusual or illegal.

-- Financial records obtained by AP confirmed at least 2 payments totaling $1.2mm paid by a pro-Russian political party in Ukraine on the so-called Black Ledger to Manafort’s consulting firm in the US.
+- Financial records obtained by AP confirmed at least 2 payments totaling $1.2 million paid by a pro-Russian political party in Ukraine on the so-called Black Ledger to Paul Manafort’s consulting firm in the US.

 - After consulting with federal authorities, Manafort said he would register as a foreign agent for his past work on behalf of pro-Russia interests in the Ukraine.

 - Manafort became the second in Trump’s inner-circle to retrospectively register as a foreign agent, Flynn being the first for his work with Turkey.